iprods/dosxer-sync/README.md

 ```
   app:
     volumes_from:
-      - unison
+      - dosxer_sync
-  unison:
+  dosxer_sync:
-    container_name: sync_unison
+    container_name: project_dosxer
     image: onnimonni/unison:latest
     environment:
-      - UNISON_DIR=/var/www/html
+      - UNISON_DIR=/app
       - UNISON_UID=501 # Default UID of the OSX user; might be overwritten with an .env file
     volumes:
-      - /var/www/html
+      - /app
     ports:
-      - "5000:5000"
+      - "5000"
 ```

+If you bind also the host port please ensure that it is free. `dosxer-sync` normally handles this for you.

 Currently the convention is that the file needs to be named `docker-compose-dev.yml` and the base file must read `docker-compose.yml`.
+The sync container name also has to contain `dosxer` so it can be detected to extract the local port assignement.

 After that you can just run the `dosxer_sync` script from within the directory you have setup the `docker-compose` stack.

->Note: If you want you can also link the script to a folder in your `PATH` for global usage.
+>Note: If you want you can also link the script to a folder in your `PATH` for global usage, e.g. `ln -s $(pwd)/dosxer_sync /usr/local/bin/dosxer_sync`.

 ### What it does